Articles on: General

 Then skip to Step 8.0.

-For others types of wallet, continue here.
+For others types of wallets, continue here.

-Next, go copy the deposit address from your wallet provider.
+Next, copy the deposit address from your wallet provider.
 For this guide we are using Ledger Live.

 Step 8.0